depressed-fish/Attendance-Tracker-Print-Club/README.md

 # Attendance Tracker
- An Android application that tracks the time of students signed in
+ An Android application that uses the Volley Library to track the time students have been signed in/out.